st4sd/overview/src/pages/using-a-virtual-experiment-interface.md

 </InlineNotification>

-### Check the global registry

-If you got the virtual experiment package from the [global registry](https://registry.st4sd.res.ibm.com/), go to the global registry entry and check if it has a *Virtual Experiment Interface* section.

 ### Check your local registry from a iPython notebook

 If you know the id of the virtual experiment package execute the following - it will print `True` if the experiment has an `interface`.